 There’s something about the reef runway that’s incomparable.

-When your flight taxis out to it, you always know that you’re in for a unique Hawaii treat.
-Do you have a special feeling about the reef runway too?
+When your flight taxis out to the reef, you always know that you’re in for a unique Hawaii treat.
+And following the aircraft’s take-off, even more so.

 Beat of Hawaii friend Keoki said: As a student pilot in the late ’70s … I was always excited to fly into HNL….
 I have flown into and from 8R (the reef runway).
 In a plane going 70-80 mph I felt like I was landing on the world’s biggest aircraft carrier!

 Beat of Hawaii lead photo: Landing on reef runway in a legacy Island Air De Havilland Canada Dash 8.

 While frequented more by Hawaiian Airlines than anyone else, you’ll see a large number of take-offs and landing on the reef runway, including flights to as far away as New York (in the United Airlines video), somewhere in the middle such as San Francisco or Los Angeles, or as close by as Kahului Airport Maui, or Hoolehua or Kalaupapa Airport on Molokai.

 Leave a Reply